 - 28.1.
-Unless specifically stated, formal policy passed at any committee meeting shall form Student Union policy for the period up until the Annual Members Meeting - 28.2.
-Each policy in force shall be presented to the AMM for continuance or deletion - 28.3.
-Policies passed by the Union Forum may only be amended once passed if substantive facts come to light after the policy is passed which require it to be amended.
-A policy amendment must be agreed with a 75% majority - 28.4.
-The Board of Trustees are ultimately responsible for charitable status of the Union and may revoke or amend any policy passed by the Union Forum on the grounds of legal, financial or reputational damage.
+Unless specifically stated or overturned, formal policy shall remain active for two years, at which point the policy shall lapse. - 28.2.
+Union Forum can renew, overturn, or amend policy previously passed at Zone Committees or Union Forum - 28.3.
+Referenda can renew, overturn or amend policy previously passed at Zone Committees or Union Forum or via a previous referendum - 28.4.
+The Board of Trustees are ultimately responsible for charitable status of the Union and may revoke or amend any policy passed by the Union Forum or Referenda on the grounds of legal, financial or reputational damage.